Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 6. Sort an array: Bubble, Selection, and Insertion sort.
 7. Given three numbers a,b,c create an array of AP series with start value a, end value b, and common difference c.
 Also, create a GP series of the same.
 8. Given three numbers a,b,c, create an array of AP series with start value a, end value b, and total length c.
 Also, create a GP series of the same.
-9. Apply Sin/Cos to the grid created above, save in a file, and plot.
+9. Create an equispaced grid of 0 to 2*pi.
+Apply Sin/Cos to the grid, save the result in a file, and plot.
 10. Derive the same result as the previous question but use the series expansion formula for sin and cos.
 Hint: Use a threshold value to terminate the series.
-11. Use the result of the previous code to calculate the numerical derivative.
-Compare it with the actual.
+11. Use the result of the previous code and calculate it's numerical derivative.
+Compare it with the actual (i.e derivative of sin must be cos and vice versa).
-12. Compute histogram of a set of data points.
-Use the intrinsic or any other random number generator to create the set.
+12. Use intrinsic (or any other) random number generator to create a set of data points.
+Compute histogram of that set.
 Comment on the type of the distribution from the histogram.
-Most of the intrinsic random number generators are uniform, can you construct a normal distribution from this?
-Bonus: Prove Central Limit Theorem (CLT).
+Bonus: Most of the intrinsic random number generators are uniform, can you construct a normal distribution from this?
+Prove Central Limit Theorem (CLT).
 13. Simulate a Random Walk problem and prove that the distance d traveled is proportional to sqrt(N), where N is number of steps
 14. Matrix operations:
 	1. Matrix Multiplication of same and unequal order.
 Bonus: Code the same without using any loop.